Saric-Group/trimem_sbeady/README.md

 ## Installation guide

-TriLMP has been successfully installed and tested in Linux.
-Members of the group have managed to install and run TriLMP on MAC OS (Sonoma).
-However, the installation guide detailed below might not work for such OS.
-Whenever possible, we recommend the installation in Linux.
-We are currently working on making the software easy to install in MAC OS.
+TriLMP has been successfully installed and tested in Linux and MAC OS.

-We suggest installing TriLmp in a conda environment and then install trimem/trilmp as a editable install.
-This allows you to alter trilmp functionality by directly tinkering with the src/trimem/trilmp.py file if needed.
+We suggest installing TriLmp in a conda environment, and then installing trimem/trilmp as an editable install, which allows you to alter the ```TriLmp``` functionality by directly tinkering with the src/trimem/trilmp.py file if needed.
 This can come in handy in case you need to define or initialize a simulation set-up that is not covered by the current version of TriLMP.
-The code is designed such that additional LAMMPS commands can always be passed as command strings once the ```trilmp``` object has been created.
+The code is designed such that additional LAMMPS commands can always be passed as command strings once the ```TriLmp``` object has been created.

 ### 1. Downloading the repository